dsleo/dsleo.github.io/_posts/2026-02-17-math-search.md

 Tao explicitly noted in the original post that he suspected the construction was not new, but that he had been unable to locate an existing reference.
 A decade later, one might speculate that such a blog post might never have been written at all, having been replaced by a single query to ChatGPT... or perhaps not.
 Despite the remarkable advances in large language models, we still lack anything resembling a comprehensive semantic search engine for the mathematical literature.

 <div class="abstract">
-The old dream of mathematicians is not to sift through piles of papers, but to retrieve from the literature the exact statement that answers their  question under the right hypotheses.
+<p>The old dream of mathematicians is not to sift through piles of papers, but to retrieve from the literature the exact statement that answers their  question under the right hypotheses.</p>
-If agentic systems help navigate the literature, they remain bottlenecked by the structure of the data itself: mathematics is stored as PDFs meant for humans, not as a database of addressable statements.
+<p>If agentic systems help navigate the literature, they remain bottlenecked by the structure of the data itself: mathematics is stored as PDFs meant for humans, not as a database of addressable statements.</p>
-We outline the problem, and present a first brick toward building searchable mathematical data.
+<p>We outline the problem, and present a first brick toward building searchable mathematical data.</p>
 </div>

 As discussed at length in [earlier](https://dsleo.github.io/llm/2025/04/18/ai-for-mathematicians.html) [posts](https://dsleo.github.io/maths/2025/12/12/mathematicians-future.html), much of the AI research effort in mathematics has instead been directed toward theorem-proving systems and high-visibility benchmarks, such as claims of International Mathematical Olympiad–level performance, rather than toward tools that helps surface existing mathematical knowledge.